 Deciding what gap year travel kit to take on your adventures is initially straightforward.
 You’ll probably begin by selecting everything you’ve ever owned, piling it all on your bed, creating a colossal mountain of stuff.
-But then comes the actual process of packing, and once you’ve realised with dismay that the kitchen fridge and all its contents just ain’t gonna fit into a side pocket, it will dawn on you that compromise is necessary.
+But then comes the actual process of packing, and once you’ve realised with dismay that the kitchen fridge and all its contents just isn't going to fit into a side pocket, it will dawn on you that compromise is necessary.

 Essential gap year travel kit